vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 ## Testing & Why Efficiency Matters

-You will never ever notice the difference in signal strength between an efficient and an inefficient UnUn or balun.
+You won't notice the difference in signal strength between an efficient and an inefficient UnUn or balun when used with an antenna.

 That has been used as a justification for not being concerned about efficiency.